ibm-cloud-docs/citrix-netscaler-vpx/getting-started.md

 * Your IBM© Cloud catalog login information
 * The deployment location for your load balancer
-* Which Netscaler type best fits your needs (for more information refer to [Explore Load Balancers](/docs/citrix-netscaler-vpx?topic=loadbalancer-service-explore))
+* Which Netscaler type best fits your needs (for more information, see [Exploring IBM Cloud load balancers](/docs/loadbalancer-service?topic=loadbalancer-service-explore)).
 * The number of public IP addresses needed
 * The VLAN where you want to assign the load balancer